-The private sector can play a key role by shunning business with unethical or corrupt officials or agents and encouraging transparent tendering.
-Businesses should adopt voluntary codes of conduct that are both ethical and sustainable which have provisions on fighting corruption as well as safeguarding the environment.
-Not only is this the right thing to do, but it is good for business - such codes of conduct can go a long way towards inspiring public confidence and enhancing brand reputation.
+parent tendering.
+Businesses should adopt voluntary codes of conduct that are both ethical and sustainable which have provi-Tackling corruption will help create equitable access to essential sions on fighting corruption as well as safeguarding the environresources such as water, and a clean environment.
+In confront- ment.
+Not only is this the right thing to do, but it is good for ing this crime, an inclusive commitment to action is needed from business - such codes of conduct can go a long way towards